mcalthrop/junit-sandbox/step-2-tdd-fibonacci-junit/tdd-fibonacci-junit.md

 Looking at the rules that govern Fibonacci sequence, it is evident that the second number (i.e., index `1`) in the sequence is not derived from the its predecessors &ndash; it can't be, because there are not two predecessors.

-So it seems logical that this is the next test we should write:
+So it seems logical that this is the next test we should add:

 ```java
     @Test